CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-apex-datacom-call-me-essentials-edition-blueprint.md

 2. Complete the Call Me Registration ASAP.
    * Once you are logged in complete the Account Registration section immediately so Apex may contact you and work to coordinate the voice long distance integration.
    * You may find the Account Information section in the middle of the My Account page.
 The fields marked with a red asterisk (\*) are mandatory.
 See image below.
-   * It is vital you fill in accurate information so Apex may contact you to order and provision as needed CenturyLink Long Distance (SIP IPLD).
+   * It is vital you fill in accurate information so Apex may contact you to order and provision as needed Lumen Long Distance (SIP IPLD).
 Click the Register button when you have completed the form.
-   * Note: even if you have existing CenturyLink long distance service Apex will still need to contact and coordinate with you to ensure CenturyLink’s SIP gateway is configured to your new Call Me server Public IP.
+   * Note: even if you have existing Lumen long distance service Apex will still need to contact and coordinate with you to ensure Lumen’s SIP gateway is configured to your new Call Me server Public IP.
-   * Once CenturyLink has processed the order as noted above, Apex will update their provisioning server and send you an email at the address given in your Registration.
+   * Once Lumen has processed the order as noted above, Apex will update their provisioning server and send you an email at the address given in your Registration.
    * You will see that the VOIP Information section below is disabled and greyed out before you register.
    ![Apex Datacom Image](../../images/ecosystem-apex-datacom-callme-a9.png)